sufone/nasheed/README.md

 ## Plan
 - add more off my favs from yt
 - add yt source urls to sources json
-- preload pause icon... now it has to load

 - Trim opening and ending silences from all audios (ffmpeg automate) - so  programmatically optimized silences can be added client side
 - optimize mp3s (avoid compressing until last choice, and even then: backup to D drive!)